 - If it is

-This structure is very useful when a value needs to be assigned to a variable based on a condition.
+This structure is very useful when you need to assign a value to a variable based on a condition.

-must be an expression that evaluates to a boolean value.
-That is, it must be one of the following expressions,
+As with all other conditionals, condition must be an expression that evaluates to a boolean value.
+That is, it must be one of the following expressions:

 - A function call that returns a boolean

-The ternary operator is called so because, in general, it is the only operator in a language that has three parameters.
-The rest usually have one parameter, like the negation operator !myvariable
+The ternary operator is called that because, in general, it is the only operator in a language that has three parameters.
+Others usually have one parameter, like the negation operator !myvariable, or two, like the addition operator a+b

 Equivalent in IF-ELSE

-If we make the equivalent in an IF-ELSE block of the ternary operator, it would look something like this.
+If we make the equivalent of the ternary operator in an IF-ELSE block, it would look something like this.

 let result